 3. Shop online.

-You have tons of websites that can help you find the right product at the right price: amazon, google shopping, … Take advantage of it!
+You have tons of websites that can help you find the right product at the right price.
+You can get backpacks and lunch kits for an unbeatable price from backpackingmall.com.
+For all your other back to school essentials try amazon, etsy, and google shopping.
+Take advantage of online prices!

 4. Don’t shop with the kids.